Textile

 sericulture, extrusion, carbon fibers, spinneret, staple, worsted,

-nonwoven, greige goods.
+nonwoven, and greige goods.

 5.